jimweirich/rspec-given/README.md

 * <code>about(n)</code> -- Same as <code>about(n).epsilon(10)</code>.

-In addition, the following unicode methods have been added to Numeric and are aliases for the above:
+If the file <code>rspec/given/fuzzy_shortcuts</code> is required, then the following unicode shortcut methods have been added to Numeric to create fuzzy numbers.

 * <code>n.±(del)</code> is an alias for <code>about(n).delta(del)</code>